+Curling Iron 30 watts

 Home Theater System 90 watts

-AC powered Lamps, (100 watt bulb) 100 watts
+AC powered Lamp, (100 watt bulb) 100 watts

-Curling Iron 150 watts

-LCD TV 155 watts
+LCD TV 200 watts

 Computer and accessories 200 watts

-Norcold 1210IM Refrigerator 500 watts
+Norcold 1210IM Refrigerator 440 watts

-Inverter/battery charger 1,000 watts
+Inverter/battery charger 1,000 watts or more

-Microwave 1,600 watts
+Microwave 1,700 watts, 15 min = 425 watts

 1 AC/HP 1,560 - 2,000 watts

 2 AC/HP's 3,120 - 4,000 watts

 3 AC/HP's 4,650 - 6,000 watts

 Clothes Dryer (120volt) 1,500 watts

-Hair Dryer 1,500 watts
+Hair Dryer 1,500 watts, 30 min = 750 watts

-So in most cases if we are connected to reliable 50 amp shore power depending on how well TMH balanced the electrical load, we can get by with operating most of our creature comforts built into our RV's.
-We begin running into problems when we are required to use our generator or when connected to 30 amps of shore power or less.
-That is when we need to understand how to and also be able to budget the available power.
-In the event you do not understand how to budget or do not care to use this information, then stand by to reset circuit breakers on your inverter, electrical panel, generator and/or outdoor electrical pedestal.
+The list is just a sample of the various electrical power consumers that are available in our modern RV's.
+So in most cases if we are connected to reliable 50 Amp shore power depending on how well the coach builder balanced the electrical loads, we can get by with operating most of our creature comforts which are built into our rolling homes.
+We begin having problems when we are required to use our generator or connect to 30 Amps of shore power or in some cases even less.
+That is when we need to understand how to and also be able to budget the available electrical power.
+In the event you do not understand how to budget your available electrical power or do not care to budget your available electrical power, then stand by to reset circuit breakers on your inverter, electrical panel, generator and/or outdoor electrical pedestal.
+Circuit breakers always trip when it is the least convenient to reset them, such as when it is cold, rainy, super hot or the middle of the night.